-Boys are to wear tuxedos, suit or sports coat, but at minimum, they are expected to wear semi-formal wear, such as slacks, nice shoes, and a nice shirt and tie.
+Boys are to wear tuxedos, suit or sportcoat, but at a minimum, they are expected to wear semi-formal wear, such as slacks, nice shoes, and a nice shirt and tie.
 Torn clothing will not be permitted.
-All Holy Cross male students must be clean-shaven.
+All Holy Cross male students must be clean-shaven and earrings are not allowed.